 Instead, we should focus on the user environment (a combination of the network speed, device capabilities, resolution, and web feature support).
 This means making a core experience capable of running everywhere (instead of making a full fledged site and testing on a lot of browsers) and then conditionally loading additional functionality by progressive enhancement and feature detection.
 Stop caring about what browser brand the user has, instead focus more on the capabilities (or limitations) of the user’s total environment.

-##Testing and supporting browsers are not the same thing Of course, the amount of different devices and browsers (and their versions) coming up make it impossible to test on all of them.
+Of course, the amount of different devices and browsers (and their versions) coming up make it impossible to test on all of them.
 However, that does not mean you stop supporting them.
 You shouldn’t have an ‘unsupported’ browser - in the sense that every browser should at least get the core experience (or the core content) even if it doesn’t have all the bells and whistles that the modern browsers have.

 Keep in mind, you cannot test in all of these browsers.
 Nobody is asking you to test your core experience in each and every browser (and every device under all network conditions).
 Just pick a few from each category (older browser from desktop, popular mobile browser on underpowered phone, also test in a slow network) and see if your core experience holds up in those or not.
 After that if there is a complaint from a user that their browser is not rendering your site properly, then of course, take a look and try to fix it - but the main idea is to make the core experience such that older ‘html4’ browsers would also not have trouble getting the main content.
 Even if it does not look super pretty, at least the user should be able to accomplish the task for which he/she loaded your site.
 At the very least, test on one older browser, one proxy browser (Opera Mini would be the best bet) and then whatever modern evergreen browsers you want.
 The core experience should work on all of them.

-##There is only one sane thing to do The only sane thing to do in this world of a gazillion different browsers and devices and connection speeds and resolutions - is to create a core experience which could be consumed by everyone.
+The only sane thing to do in this world of a gazillion different browsers and devices and connection speeds and resolutions - is to create a core experience which could be consumed by everyone.
 Have this as the default which can be accessed by everything.
 Then on top of that conditionally load more bells and wistles.
 This is exactly what progressive enhancement is, and it’s not really a very new concept.
 However, we still to this day rarely see people doing it right.

 In other words, going forward, we should stop with the notion of ‘unsupported’ browsers.
 The world is different now.
 Gone are the days when there were just a select few older browsers to support.
 There are so many browsers and so many different devices, in so many different contexts that its a losing battle trying to cater to them all.
 We should create an experience accessible by all and build from there.
 Creating a light core experience also has the added benefit of being better accessible to search engines and chances are (though not always the case) its also better accessible by screen readers.

-##A word about media queries We don’t talk about media queries when talking about supporting older browsers right now … but in the future, this will be the case.
+We don’t talk about media queries when talking about supporting older browsers right now … but in the future, this will be the case.
 And as the world is shifting, we will find that things won’t be about supoorting older browsers in the future, it will be about older devices.
 So in the future, even for older browser/device support, you will need to grapple with media queries.

 So lets talk briefly about media queries, more specifically, popular breakpoints used in media queries.
 Given the overabundance of various devices and screen sizes, this approach will not scale and is not future proof.
 There is only one solution to all this, which is to not care about any device in particular.
 Start small (preferably) and keep changing the screen size until your design looks bad.
 At that point, introduce a breakpoint and write CSS in a media query to address that.
 Rinse and repeat.

-##On browser sniffing All this complexity means that its increasingly difficult to browser sniff your way out.
+All this complexity means that its increasingly difficult to browser sniff your way out.
 As it is, browser sniffing is bad practice and notoriously bad when it comes to making your apps future proof.
 As a rule, I encourage people not to browser sniff.
 However, as with any rule, there are a few exceptions … so if you do have to do UA sniffing, then keep the following points in mind:

-##About polyfills Polyfills have a cost.
+Polyfills have a cost.
 Every time you include a polyfill, thats some additional data your user is paying for when he’s downloading that page on his mobile network (a lot of people around the world still have per-KB/MB based data plans).
 It also makes your pages heavy and its one more http request.
 So before using a polyfill, ask yourself whether using it is critical or not.
 If its just a ‘nice-to-have’ feature, then probably its probably better to not use the polyfill.

 Another category of apps are those where there is not a polyfill to cater to older clients, but alternative techniques are there.
 For example, you cant polyfill for the geolocation API in IE7, but another solution could be to ask the user to enter their PIN code and determine further functionality through that.
 In some cases, as a last resort, you could fall back on a plugin based solution (like flash or slverlight).